operator-framework/enhancements/enhancements/compound-bundle-constraints.md

   - Tools that work with bundle constraints _must_ limit the depth of nesting of 10 levels.
   - Typically bundles are vetted by catalog maintainers, so deep nesting can be caught by automation prior to inclusion in a catalog.
-- With this feature being in alpha/tech-preview state on release, the spec could break fairly soon based on feedback.
-In particular, changes to the spec will likely be needed based on the higher level constraint vs. property discussion.
-  - This feature will be gated such that breakage only occurs for those who opted-in via CLI argument while the feature is still in alpha.

 ## Design Details